ppbustamante/scala-stdnum/README.md

 Currently, this package supports the following formats:

-- DNI (Documento Nacional de Identidad, Argentinian national identity nr.)
+- DNI (Documento Nacional de Identidad, Argentinian national identity number.)
 - CUIT (Código Único de Identificación Tributaria, Argentinian tax number)
-- RUT (Rol Único Tributario, Chilean national tax number)
+- RUT (Rol Único Tributario, Chilean national tax number.)
+- RFC (Registro Federal de Contribuyentes, Mexican tax number.)

 These modules generally do not provide background information on the meaning and use of the specified numbers, only parsing and handling functions.